ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    (b) they can avoid flow control by using
    "copy" and "paste" for iteration; and (c) data structures are "visual" (e.g., rectangular blocks).
- - **Scripters** feel comfortable with expressing calculations algorithmically using for-loops and if-then statements, and they can use simple data structures such as lists and dataframes (which are like spreadsheets).
+ - **Scripters** feel comfortable with expressing calculations algorithmically using ``for`` and ``if`` statements; and they can use simple data structures such as lists and ``pandas DataFrames`` (which are like spreadsheets).
    However, they rarely encapsulate code into functions, preferring to copy code to get reuse.
- - **Programmers** know about advanced data structures, modularization, and testing.
+ - **Programmers** know about advanced data structures, modularization, reuse, and testing.

+Our experience is primarily with scientists, especially biologists and chemists.
-We find that the bulk of spreadsheet users who employ formulas are Calcers and then Scripters.
+Most commonly, we encounter Calcers and then Scripters.
-Programmers are more likely to use a mix of formulas and macros (e.g., Visual Basic for Microsoft Excel or AppScript in Google Sheets).
+Only Programmers take advantage of spreadsheet macro capabilities (e.g.,  Visual Basic for Microsoft Excel or

-Despite their appeal, the use of spreadsheet formulas has severe shortcomings.

-- poor scalability because executing formulas within the spreadsheet system has high overhead;
-- great difficulty with reuse because there is no concept of encapsulation (and even different length data are problematic);
-- great difficulty with transitioning from a spreadsheet to a program to facilitate integration into software systems;
-- limited ability to handle complex data because there is no concept of structured data;
-- poor readability because formulas must be expressions (not scripts) and any cell may have a formula; and
-- limited ability to express calculations because formulas are restricted to using a few hundred or so functions provided by the spreadsheet system (or specially coded macros).

-Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009].
-Even though
-spreadsheets are likely the most pervasiveness example of EUP, there is a virtual absence of academic literature about addressing the shortcomings of spreadsheets.
-Outside of academia there has been significant interest in innovating spreadsheets.
-Google Fusion Tables [Gonz2010] uses column formulas to avoid a common source of errors, the need to copy formulas as rows are added/deleted from a table.
-The Pyspread [PySpread] project uses Python as the formula language, which increases the expressivity of formulas.
-A more radical approach is taken by
-Stencila [Stencila].
-Stencila is not really a spreadsheet system; it is a document system that provides ways to execute code that can update tables (more along the lines of a Jupyter notebook [Pere2015]).
-Stencila supports a variety of languages including JavaScript, Python, and SQL.
-However, Stencila strays from features that spreadsheet users expect:
-(a) easily associating code with data values and (b) avoiding considerations of data dependencies in calculations.

-Even with these innovations,
-serious deficiencies remain in spreadsheets.
-Specifically, the following requirements are poorly addresed.
+AppScript in Google Sheets).

+Based on this experience, we find that despite the appeal of spreadsheets, especially to Calcers and Scripters, existing spreadsheets lack several key requirements:

-- **Expressivity**: The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts.
+- **Expressivity**: The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts, and so calculations cannot be written as algorithms.
 - **Reuse**: It is impossible to reuse spreadsheet formulas in other formulas or in software systems.
 - **Complex Data**: It remains burdensome to deal